OluwafunmilayoB12/Project-2/README.md

 ---

+## INSIGHTS

+- Revenue shows overall growth but with recurring drops in Nov 2024 and Nov 2025.
+- Revenue gaps are not linked to logistics constraints but are influenced by: demand strength, marketing channel effectiveness and operational inconsistencies.
+- Underperformance is driven by specific channels and product mix.
+- Pricing inconsistencies and FX handling contribute to artificial revenue gaps.

+---

 ## IMPACTS
 - Actual revenue of GHC 165.17M exceeds the expected benchmark of GHC 127.30M (+29.75% above expected performance), indicating strong overall performance.
 - The positive variance of GHC 37.88M +29.75% against expected revenue shows stronger than anticipated demand and execution outcomes.